← Back to Blog

 Lunenburg: A Heritage and Tourism Magnet

 Lunenburg stands out with its UNESCO heritage designation and well-preserved colonial architecture, making it a year-round destination.
-The town’s dedication to maintaining its historic charm keeps visitors coming, offering an authentic Nova Scotia experience that isn’t limited to just the summer months.
+The town's dedication to maintaining its historic charm keeps visitors coming, offering an authentic Nova Scotia experience.
+Operators need a Development Permit (free) and a Zoning Confirmation Letter ($60.90).

 Mahone Bay: Where Arts Meet Coastal Living